GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 ## Executive Summary

-The Identity Lifecycle Management (ILM) Playbook is a practical guide to help federal agencies understand how to shift the focus from managing the access based on credentials to managing the lifecycle of identities and their associated, accounts and credentials that are binded to the identity as outlined in [section III of OMB Memo 19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
-This focus shift will help agencies achieve a centralized identity management system mentioned in [OMB Memo 22-09 and adhere to Zero Trust principals .](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#identity){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}
+The Identity Lifecycle Management (ILM) Playbook serves as a practical guide for federal agencies, offering insights on transitioning from managing access based solely on credentials to managing the entire lifecycle of identities.
+This includes overseeing associated accounts and credentials tied to each identity, as outlined in [section III of OMB Memo 19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank" rel="noopener noreferrer" class="usa-link usa-link--external"}.

+ *Agencies must employ centralized identity management systems for agency users that can be integrated into applications and common platforms.* --[OMB Memo 22-09](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#identity){:target="_blank" rel="noopener noreferrer" class="usa-link usa-link--external"}.

-The Executive Order 14028 Improving the Nation's Cybersecurity which developed the OMB 22-09 guidance – Federal Zero Trust Strategy.
-OMB 22-09 mandated that departments and agencies shall enforce the transition to a Zero Trust Architecture (ZTA) and that all authentication shall be phishing resistant.
-NIST 800-207 defined the five pillars of a ZTA with the Identity Pillar to be the foundation in a ZTA and the need for agencies and departments to shift the focus on managing identities rather than credentials.
+Executive Order 14028, *Improving the Nation's Cybersecurity*, paved the way for the creation of OMB 22-09 guidance, known as the Federal Zero Trust Strategy.
+This guidance requires federal departments and agencies to adopt a Zero Trust Architecture (ZTA) and implement phishing-resistant authentication methods.
+NIST Special Publication 800-207 defines the five pillars of ZTA, highlighting the Identity Pillar as its core foundation.
+This framework emphasizes the importance of shifting the focus from managing credentials to managing identities across agencies and departments.

-The former ILM life cycle process known as the Joiner, Mover, Leaver, that was driven from the Master User Record (MUR) was updated in this draft to be driven from a ZTA foundation as Creator, Provision, Deactivation, applied with Identity Governance Administration and leverage the Master User Record for all digital identities information.
+This update to the ILM Playbook will address important drivers of change that impact agency ILM strategies, policies, and capabilities.
++ new derived PIV (DPIV) and Federated PIV requirements and terminology
++ current best practices in deploying phishing resistant authentication for Pre-PIV and No-PIV use cases
++ shift from Continuous Diagnostics and Mitigation (CDM) dashboard reporting capabilities to agency CDM ICAM tools
++ normative and informative guidance for hybrid cloud identity solutions and ICAM best practices
++ focus on agency user journeys to reduce waste, improve user experiences, and improve workforce accountability

+This version of the ILM Playbook expands on the Joiner-Mover-Leaver framework by providing detailed guidance on how agencies can implement an effective identity lifecycle approach.
+It outlines practical strategies and mechanisms for leveraging the tools commonly found in enterprise identity management systems (IdMS), including ICAM tools provided through the CDM program.

 The updates to the ILMplaybook defines ILM as stages of an identity from creation to retirement from a ZTA perspective and how the ILM is driven by ZTA principles described as the Identity Governance Administration, of Creator, Provisioning, Deactivation process.

 Importantly the updates in this document also include the alternatives to PIV with NIST approved non-PIV phishing resistant credentials such as Fast Identity Online (FIDO) and capturing additional information in the MUR.

-The intent of implementing a lifecycle management process is to ensure an agency has visibility into all identities and their associated access the agency controls.
+The intent of implementing an identity lifecycle management (ILM) program is to ensure an agency has visibility into all identities and their associated access.

-For example, the process can help in the following ways:
+Some typical outcomes of an ILM program are:

-1. Ensure only active employees can access federal resources.
+1. Only active employees can access federal resources.
-2. Extend identity verification and phishing resistant credentials to all user types
+2. All user types are verified and use phishing resistant authentication to access federal resources.
-3. Ensure accounts management and credentials as controlled by the ILM process.
+3. Agency accounts and credentials are managed according to well-understood policies.
-4. Remove access when employees haven’t completed the required security Training.
-5. Enforce attestation for all credentials within the ILM centralized identity management system Ensure least privilege is enforced when accounts are created or a user changes roles.
-6. Apply Dynamic Access Controls
-7. Track access and privileges of compromised accounts.
+4. Employees get rapid access to resources during on-boarding.
+4. Employees can't access resources if they haven't completed cyber security awareness training, or it is expired.
+5. Users lose access when they don't need it according to agency policy.
+6. Internal controls compliance and audits are simpler or automated.
+7. ILM tools support rapid response actions for security operations center personnel during a breach.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Agency Goal: M-22-09 Action Plan</h4>
     <p class="usa-alert__text">
-      Per OMB Memo 22-09, agencies should have a plan to centralized identity management and access control for all users, implement remote identity proofing, enable all active users with phishing resistant credentials and options to use phishing resistant credentials for external partners.
-All agencies must be able to create and maintain a master user record (MUR) of all agency users at the enterprise level.
-The update to this ILM playbook helps agencies understand why and how to expand their PIV infrastructure for identity proofing, credentialing, and management of accounts for Non PIV phishing resistant authenticators included under the centralized ILM process.
-Agencies leverage their master user record capability that shall be achieved through either the DHS CDM program or in collaboration with an integrator or vendor.
+      Per OMB Memo 22-09, agencies should have a plan to centralize identity management and access control for all users, implement remote identity proofing, enforce phishing resistant authentication for enterprise users, and offer a phishing resistant option for public users.
+Agencies must create and maintain a master user record (MUR) of all agency users at the enterprise level.
+This updated ILM playbook helps agencies leverage ILM to advance ICAM and Zero Trust goals.
     </p>
   </div>
 </div>

-The updates in this ILM playbook can also assist agencies in understanding how to support [phishing-resistant authenticators as outlined in the identity section of OMB Memo 22-09](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#identity){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and leverage NIST 800-207 using the practices of enhanced identity governance.
-Agency’s should also reference in line with the ILM Process the Phishing resistant MFA Playbook.
-OMB 22-09 states that all users will be required to have a phishing resistant credential for authentication.
-External users will have the Option to use a phishing resistant credential.
+Implementing ILM advances support for phishing-resistant authenticators as outlined in the identity section of [OMB Memo 22-09](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#identity){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+ILM directly supports a Zero Trust architecture as described in [NIST SP 800-207](https://csrc.nist.gov/pubs/sp/800/207/final){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} by supporting the principle of least privilege.

+The [Zero Trust Maturity Model 2](https://www.cisa.gov/sites/default/files/2023-04/CISA_Zero_Trust_Maturity_Model_Version_2_508c.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} calls for "consolidation and secure integration of identity stores" at the "advanced" maturity level, and "enterprise-wide identity integration" at "optimal."

 ### Actions

-1. Agencies must employ centralized identity management systems for agency users that can be integrated into applications and common platforms.
-2. Agencies must use strong MFA throughout their enterprise.
-    - MFA must be enforced at the application layer, instead of the network layer.
-    - For agency staff, contractors, and partners, phishing-resistant MFA is required.
-    - For public users, phishing-resistant MFA must be an option.
-    - Password policies must not require use of special characters or regular rotation.

-Agencies can use this playbook

-1. Understand identity lifecycle management, identify the steps to create and integrate identity lifecycle management within an agency.
-2. Credential Identities
-3. Expand current PIV infrastructure for alternative phishing resistant credential
-4. Integrate centralized identity management system

-The ILM playbook also outlines a four-step process that an agency can utilize to implement identify lifecycle management:
+The ILM playbook describes an agency ILM program implementation sequence:

 1. Document the purpose and goals of identity lifecycle management in an agency policy.
-2. Architect a solution based on either using a virtual directory or an identity governance and administration (IGA) tool.
+2. Architect the agency solution as part of the agency Identity Management System (IdMS).
-3. Create a master user record that aggregates digital identity attributes, entitlements, accounts, credentials, and other information.
+3. Create a master user record (MUR) that centralizes digital identity data, including identifiers, attributes, entitlements, accounts, credentials, and other information.
 4. Integrate identity lifecycle management into agency enterprise services.

-This playbook is designed for identity program managers and enterprise and application architects interested in modernizing their identity management process.
-Agencies are encouraged to tailor this playbook to fit their unique organizational structure, mission needs, and requirements.
-Other IT program participants, including program managers and application teams, may find value in incorporating this playbook approach in their planning.
+This playbook is designed for identity program managers and enterprise and application architects interested in advancing identity management.
+Agencies are encouraged to tailor this playbook to fit their use cases.
+Because identity capabilities are critical and pervasive to resilient federal functions, other federal officials may find value in this playbook.

 ### Key Terms